mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 <a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/blue-cliff-record-case-18" target="_blank">*Listen to this talk on mnzencenter.org*</a>

-*(Archive Issue: This entire talk is very nearly inaudible.)*

 <a name="000"></a>
 #### 0:00 start of recording

+(*Transcriber’s Note*: The entire recording of this talk is nearly inaudible.
+Transcription errors are likely.)

-Case 18 of Blue Cliff Record:
+Case 18 of *Blue Cliff Record*:

 > Emperor Su Tsung asked National Teacher Hui Chung, “After you die, what will you need?”
 >